 - Abscess: A painful collection of pus that is generally due to a bacterial infection.
 Pus is a thick fluid that contains white blood cells, dead tissue, and germs.
 Most abscesses form under the skin but can occur inside the body in an organ or space between organs.

 Most seromas heal naturally.
-They are usually reabsorbed into the body within a month, although this can take up to a year.
+They are usually reabsorbed into the body

 In more severe cases, it can take up to a year for them to be reabsorbed, or they can form a capsule and remain until they are removed surgically.
 The area may experience hardening once the seroma heals.